Nnisik/photo-album/README.md

 ![Webpack](https://img.shields.io/badge/webpack-%238DD6F9.svg?style=for-the-badge&logo=webpack&logoColor=black)

 ## Description
-MESTO is an interactive online photo gallery designed for users to share and showcase their images.
+«MESTO» is an interactive online photo gallery designed for users to share and showcase their images.
 The application allows for easy addition of photos, providing a user-friendly experience with modern design elements.

 ## Table of Contents